olitheolix/square/README.md

 ```

 To make this more interesting, add a label to the _Namespace_ manifest in
-`square-tests/demoapp/namespace.yaml` to make it look like this:
+`square-tests/demoapp/namespace.yaml`.
+It should something like this:
 ```yaml
 apiVersion: v1
 kind: Namespace